pluginever/wc-serial-numbers/readme.txt

 * Create and assign license keys for WooCommerce subscription products.
 * Create and assign license keys for WooCommerce variable products.
-* Generate bulk licence keys with your custom key generator rule.
+* Generate bulk license keys with your custom key generator rule.
 * Random & sequential order for the generator rules.
 * Automatic license key generator to auto-create & assign keys with orders.
 * License key management option from the order page with required actions.